-Talking or Not Talking
+Talking or Not Talking: The Art of the Pause

 When I was a theatre major in college, we studied playwright, Harold Pinter, the master of the pause.
 Pinter's plays included silences that said more than words could.
 Stillness powerfully conveyed meaning.